maleckicoa/Sparkify-Project/README.md

 - Set up all Environment Variables correctly

 2. In the Cloud (easier way)
-- You shold have an Amazon AWS account (All requirements are handled by AWS)
+- You shold have an Amazon AWS account (All other requirements are handled by AWS)

 ## Motivation<a name="motivation"></a>
+Sparkify is an imaginary music streaming company with thousands of users which generate vast amounts of data.<br>
+The data is difficult to analyze on a single machine, due to its volume size.<br>
+Therefore a Big Data tool such as Spark is needed to analyze this data.<br>
+The goal is to use the customer data to predict customer Churn.<br>

+The Project code is inside the .ipynb Notebook.<br>
+The Notebook consistist of following parts:

+- Module import and Module installation
+- PySpark session creation
+- Data Import
+- Data Cleaning
+- Data Aggregation and preparation
+- Classification algorithms are used predict customer Churn
+- Results are evaluated based on common metrics

 ## Files <a name="files"></a>